 The current series of Latin American crises kept official Washington busy as the week ended.?

-The current series of Latin American crises kept official Washington busy as the week ended.
+Background: The current series of Latin American crises kept official Washington busy as the week ended.
 The United States took action against Cuba and the Organization of American States set up a commission to settle the dispute between Panama and the United States.

 President Johnson met with his top advisors Friday morning (7 February) to discuss what action might be taken towards Cuba.
 The United States was detained four Cuban fishing vessels for poaching in U.S. territorial waters, and the Castro government has cut off the water supply to the U.S. naval base at Guantanamo Bay in retaliation.
 It was decided at the meeting that most of the Cuban workers at the base would be discharged unless they chose to live there or spend all their earned dollars there.
 It was also decided to make the base independent of Cuban water, through conversion of salt water and supply by ship.